Patient adherence in clinical trials without technology

 It was obvious that no medical practice could succeed without some kind of structure and authority, but were rules the best tool for establishing them?

 Rules certainly were familiar!
 But there were simply too many places where the methods and dynamics of rule-making and enforcing just didn’t fit in with my idea of win-win.
 What else was there?
 Was there a way for clinicians to truly get what they wanted from their patients without creating additional conflicts, resorting to power or somehow compromising entire patient-physician relationship?I started looking for techniques that worked, strategies that were not only effective in the office and behavior management, but also in creating the kind of climate that would support the goals and values of successful healthcare outcomes.

-I had noticed that certain “if . . . then” statements were more positive, more effective and less power-oriented than rules.
+I had noticed that certain “if . . . then” statements were more positive, more effective and less power-oriented than rules for patient adherence.
 I discovered that the promise of positive outcomes was less destructive than the threat of negative consequences.
-And I found that the most successful teachers were those able to ask for what they wanted with clarity, assertiveness and great respect for the needs, preferences and dignity of their students.
+And I found that the most successful physicians were teachers who asked what they wanted with clarity, assertiveness and great respect for the needs, preferences and dignity of their students.
 Additionally, research and experience in fields that included business management, child development, counseling and addiction (family systems as well as chemical dependency) gave me a few more critical ingredients to throw in this stew.